Want to make this year your best ever? Make that commitment, follow the advice I’m about to share and it’ll happen!

 In the month of March 2014, NeilPatel.com generated 20,543 visitors.
-I didn’t use any super-secret technique and I didn’t spend tons of money.
+I didn’t use any super-secret technique and I didn’t spend tons of money on social media or search engine ads.
 What really helped me was a “mindset shift.”

-I realized that not all types of content will drive traffic to a site.
-If you truly want to see changes in your blog, you need to create the right kind of content.
+I realized that not all types of blog content will drive traffic to a site.
+If you truly want to see changes in your blog, you need to create the right kind of content for your target audience.
 You’ll learn how I create the kind of content that people want to read, share, and link to in this post.

 If you consistently implement these techniques for three months without giving up, you’ll generate more qualified visitors to your blog – likely, 20,000 or more.

 But, you have to be consistent.
 I know I mention that on this blog over and over, but that’s because it really is the key to blogging success.

 82% of companies that blog daily acquire customers easily via their media site.
 Those who neglect blogging, or do it sporadically, will always struggle to get more clients.

 Remember that driving thousands of visitors to your blog isn’t the ultimate goal.
 It’s only a means to achieving the goal that you’ve set for your business.

 To have the best year ever, there are certain vital goals that must be achieved.
 Blogging can help you reach them, if you go about it the right way.

 Want to touch the milestone of 20K visitors within 90 days?
 Then follow this how to guide to reach your goal.

 Let’s get started with the 4 tactics that you can implement today: